×

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Isla Taboga, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a small apartment to a large house, depending on your needs and financial capabilities.
 Next, you should research the different neighborhoods on the island to find one that suits your lifestyle and preferences.
 Some areas might be closer to the beach, while others might be more residential or closer to amenities like shops and restaurants.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online real estate platforms that list properties for rent or sale in Isla Taboga, such as Encuentra24, Compreoalquile, and Panama Realtor.
 These websites allow you to filter your search based on location, price, property type, and other factors.
 In addition to online searches, you might also want to consider hiring a local real estate agent.
 They can provide valuable insight into the local market, help you negotiate prices, and guide you through the legal process of renting or buying property in Panama.
 Visiting the island and viewing properties in person is also highly recommended.
 This allows you to get a feel for the area, inspect the condition of the property, and meet potential landlords or sellers.
 Finally, once you've found a property you're interested in, you'll need to negotiate the terms of the lease or sale, review the contract carefully, and then sign the agreement.
 If you're buying a property, you'll also need to arrange for the payment and transfer of ownership.
-Remember, moving to a new place can be a complex process, so it's important to do your research and seek professional advice if needed," said one person in Isla Taboga.
+Remember, moving to a new place can be a complex process, so it's important to do your research and seek professional advice if needed," explained one person living in Isla Taboga, Panama.

 What do I need to know before moving to Isla Taboga?